espruino/EspruinoDocs/tutorials/Bangle.js Layout.md

 * `col` will specify a color for the text, eg `#f00` for red
 * `bgCol` is for background color (and if specified, any call to `render` will automatically clear the background)

 More information
 ----------------

 There are other layout options too.
-Check out the documentation at the top of https://github.com/espruino/BangleApps/blob/master/modules/Layout.js for some examples.
+Check out the documentation at https://github.com/espruino/BangleApps/blob/master/modules/Layout.md for some examples.